pmem/ndctl/ndctl-sanitize-dimm.md

 CRYPTO (SECURE) ERASE
 ---------------------

-This operation is similar to disable-passphrase.
+This operation is similar to remove-passphrase.
 The kernel issues a WBINVD instruction before and after the operation to ensure no data corruption from a stale CPU cache.
 Use ndctl’s sanitize-dimm command with the `--crypto-erase` option to perform this operation.